YoRyan/mailrise/README.rst

                          `YAML configuration <https://github.com/caronc/apprise/wiki/config_yaml>`_
-                         itself, exactly as it would be specified in a standalone file for Apprise. listen.host   string     Specifies the network address to listen on.
+                         itself, exactly as it would be specified in a standalone file for Apprise.

+                         The configuration name must *not* contain a period. listen.host   string     Specifies the network address to listen on.

                          Defaults to all interfaces.